Skip to content

 crowdcent download-training-data 1.0 -o ./data/training_data.parquet

-Working with Inference Data
+Inference Data

 output_path = "data/inference_features.parquet"

-client.download_inference_data(release_date, output_path)
+client.download_inference_data("latest", output_path)

 # List all inference data periods

-# Download current inference data
+# Download today's inference data (will poll until available)

 crowdcent download-inference-data current -o ./data/inference_features.parquet

-# Or specific date
+# Download specific date

 crowdcent download-inference-data 2025-01-15 -o ./data/inference_features.parquet

-Working with the Meta Model
+Meta Model

 Download the consolidated meta model for a challenge.
 The meta model typically represents an aggregation of all valid user submissions for past inference periods.